 The National Council of Teachers of Mathematics is accepting applications for its Pre-K-6 Classroom Research Grants program.

 Projects may include but are not restricted to research on curriculum development and implementation, involvement of at-risk or minority students, students' thinking about a particular mathematics concept or set of concepts, connection of mathematics to other disciplines, focused learning and teaching of mathematics with embedded use of technology, and innovative assessment or evaluation strategies.
-The research should lead to a draft article suitable for submission in Mathematics Teacher Educator, the Journal for Research in Mathematics Education, or one of the NCTM school journals.
+The research should lead to a draft article suitable for submission in Mathematics Teacher Educator, the Journal for Research in Mathematics Education, or an NCTM school journal.

-For 2018-19, grants of up $6,000 will be awarded to mathematics educators or classroom teachers currently teaching mathematics at the pre-K-6 level.
-Involvement of preservice teachers is encouraged but not required.
+For 2018-19, grants of up $6,000 will be awarded to mathematics educators or classroom teachers currently teaching mathematics at the grade pre-K-6 level.
+Involvement of pre-service teachers is encouraged but not required.

-To be eligible, applicants must be either a college or university mathematics educator who is a Full Individual or E-Member of NCTM (on or before October 13, 2017) or a teacher with a Full Individual or E-Member of NCTM (on or before October 13, 2017) or one who teaches at a school having a current (on or before October 13, 2017) NCTM Pre-K-8 school membership.
+To be eligible, applicants must be either a college or university mathematics educator who is a Full Individual or E-Member of NCTM, a teacher with a Full Individual or E-Member of NCTM, or a teacher who teaches at a school having a current NCTM Pre-K-8 school membership.

 See the NCTM website for complete program guidelines, information about previous grant recipients, and application instructions.